Ohio State University Marching Band: Skull Session

-Ramp entrance
+Ramp entrance & Pregame

 The ramp entrance is one of the most highly regarded traditions among band members, and is infamous for being very physically demanding.
 The ramp entrance starts with around 19:45 remaining on the countdown clock.
 A short video is shown on the scoreboard prior to the band emerging from the ramp tunnel.
 At the end of this video, Diamond Ohio appears on the screen.
 This is the cue for the percussion section to start down the ramp.

 The percussion section is the first to march down the ramp, and onto the field; not to cadences, rather, silently, at a precise tempo of 180 beats per minute (bpm), and the snare drums perform a unique arm swing.
 A series of elaborately timed flanking maneuvers called the "power V" leads JI Row into their file in the block.

 The "Ramp" cadence is then played exactly 17 times in a row, also at 180 bpm, as the other rows in the band file down the ramp, onto the field, and into their positions.
 Once a row is placed, the members mark time until all rows are into position.

 As the final two rows, T and X file in, their squad leaders nod to the two sousaphone (KL Row) squad leaders, who then sound a loud blast on their whistles.
 The entire band responds to this call with a deafening yell of "Whistle!"
 After the last Ramp cadence, a roll-off is played, while the entire band (except JI Row) performs a conversion step maneuver, and a horns-up.